 I have two children who are fiercely independent in being strong willed.
 My son and daughter duo have an age gap of eight years apart, yet they similarly take pride in saying, “I got it Mom” in most scenarios.
-There are times that it’s obvious that they both need a helping hand on separate occassions from my son needing his glasses wiped with a good old fashion Mama clean and his feisty little sister needing someone to tie her shoes when their loose.
+There are times that it’s obvious that they both need a helping hand on separate occasions from my son needing his glasses wiped with a good old fashion Mama clean and his feisty little sister needing someone to tie her shoes when they’re loose.
 The truth is they are my biggest helpers here at home, yet they struggle in allowing others to be reciprocal in returning the same favor in love.
 I share with my son and daughter while ministering to myself in being able to relate to their actions in so many ways in accepting help.
 It’s amicable to be independent in holding things together, but there will be many humbling situations where we will need to call out to the Lord for help in not feeling the need to carry the load alone.

 My help comes from the Lord, the Master of heaven and earth.
 Psalms 121: 2

-I didn’t know how cautious I was with allowing others in to be a helping hand until a long time girlfriend called me out when I used Cash App to refund her for taking me out to dinner.
+I didn’t know how cautious I was with allowing others to be a helping hand until a long time girlfriend called me out when I used Cash App to refund her for taking me out to dinner.
 She shared that her invite was from the bottom of her heart in wanting to do something nice for me as a friend .
-She refunded me the money with a frown emoji, and we later had a heart to heart in me sincerely apologizing for my action.There are many reasons why some of us shy away or why we’re very cautious in receiving help on any end of the spectrum.
+She refunded me the money with a frown emoji, and we later had a heart to heart in me sincerely apologizing for my action.There are many reasons why some of us shy away in receiving help on any end of the spectrum.

 I rounded up 10 reasons why many people including myself find it hard to open ourselves in receiving help.

 - We’re control freaks who like things our way case close!